-The Biological Molecular Imaging Section focuses on identification of disease-specific biomarkers; development of new molecular imaging probes with cellular and molecular biology oriented techniques and methods; application of the developed probes into multimodality imaging; and collaborates with the other two LOMIN sections to characterize novel imaging or therapeutic agents, both in vitro and in vivo.
+The Biological Molecular Imaging Section (BMIS) focuses on the identification of disease-specific biomarkers; development of new molecular imaging probes with cellular and molecular biology oriented techniques and methods; application of the developed probes into multimodality imaging; and collaborates with the other two LOMIN sections to characterize novel imaging or therapeutic agents, both in vitro and in vivo.

 Molecular imaging allows detection of specific targets in vivo, including visualization of the presence of targets, as well as the quantification of their spatial and temporal distribution.
 A target may be a single key protein or a particular pathway related to certain pathological processes.
 Our lab develops probes of small organic molecules, polypeptides, proteins, antibodies or aptamers by phage peptide display library screening, single chain antibody library screening, and systematic evolution of ligands by exponential enrichment (SELEX).
 The newly developed probes are then modified and optimized for in vivo molecular imaging application.